yjchen/easy_tag/README.md

   If not specified, default context is nil and default tagger is nil.

-  Tags should be array of strings, or by default, string with comma(,) to divide tags.
+  Tags should be an array of strings, or by default, a string with comma(,) to divide tags.
   Delimiter can be specify in :delimiter, for example